hemanth22/Fibonocci-CPP/README.md

-# Fibonocci-C
+# Fibonocci-CPP
-Build Fibonocci using C program and makefile in unix.
+Build Fibonocci using CPP program and makefile in unix.